JasonTanz/Grocery-Ecommerce/frontend/README.md

-Grocery Ecommerce frontend that is built using React(Redux) & ChakraUI
+Grocery Ecommerce frontend that is built using React(Redux) & ChakraUI.

 ## Install all the required modules
 ```